Wiveliscombe

-Wiveliscombe (/ˈwɪvəlɪskəm, ˌwɪvəˈlɪskəm/, /ˈwɪlskəm/) is a small town and civil parish in Somerset, England, situated 9 mi west of Taunton in the Somerset West and Taunton district.
+Wiveliscombe (/ˈwɪvəlɪskəm, ˌwɪvəˈlɪskəm/, /ˈwɪlskəm/) is a town and civil parish in Somerset, England, situated 9 mi west of Taunton.
 The town has a population of 2,893.
 The Square, fronted by several listed structures, held the former market.
 The parish includes the nearby hamlet of Maundown.

 History

 Settlement in the neighbourhood is of long standing.
 The Neolithic hillfort at King's Castle is 1 km east of the town.
 North west of the town is Clatworthy Camp, an Iron Age hillfort.
 Nearby is Elworthy Barrows, an unfinished Iron Age hillfort, rather than Bronze Age barrows.
 A rectangular enclosure south of Manor Farm is the remains of a Roman fort; in the 18th century, vestiges of its fortifications and foundations were identified as being of Roman origin, and it was locally called "the Castle".
 In the 18th century a hoard of about 1600 Roman coins of third and fourth century dates was uncovered.

 The Anglo-Saxon settlement, the combe or valley of a certain Wifele, was mentioned in the Domesday Book of 1086, when it was quite large, consisting of twenty-seven households, with an annual value to the lord, the Bishop of Wells St Andrew, of £25.
 During the Middle Ages the bishops maintained a residence here, the foundations of which were found in 2021.

 The parish of Wiveliscombe was part of the Hundred of Kingsbury.

-The Town Hall was built in 1840 by Somerset surveyor Richard Carver for Lord Ashburton.
+Wiveliscombe Town Hall was built in 1840 by Somerset surveyor Richard Carver for Lord Ashburton.
 It housed a fish market, a butchers' market and a pig market, with an assembly room above them.
 It is a Grade II listed building.
-It was bought by The Cooperative Society in 1929 and converted to shops, the hall being left unused.
 By 2010, plans were drawn up for the creation there of an arts, media, cultural and heritage venue.
 The Abbotsfield cottages were built by businessman Lukey Collard in the 1870s; they became a Grade II listed building in 1975.

 In 2010 a new 10 Parishes Centre was announced to provide a new community facility alongside the Children's Centre being built at Croft Way.